theboomiest/umbragequartz/content/Ryalism/Deities/Ersatz Children/Edelmir Feindre.md

 -- | --
 Gender | Male
 Domains | Law, Truth, Chaos
-Appearance | Humanoid, sharply dressed in deep purple.
+Depiction | Humanoid, sharply dressed in deep purple.
 His face is a marbled mask of white and black.
 Followers | Jesters, Ersatz

 The youngest of the ersatz children, Edelmir was formed by Melina and Erthu from the flaws in a cut diamond and the sound of a headsman's axe.